-Deadlines and details do sometimes change, so please check the relevant websites (linked in bold) for all the latest details.
-For more opportunities and regular updates follow Aerogramme Writers’ Studio on Facebook and Twitter.
+Deadlines and details do sometimes change, so please check the relevant websites for all the latest terms and conditions.
+For more writing competitions and writing-related news follow Aerogramme Writers’ Studio on Facebook and Twitter.

 This competition is open to short stories up to 8000 words in length.
 The winner receives US$1000 and publication in Indiana Review.
 The final judge is author Caitlin Horrocks and all entries will be considered for publication.
 Entries close 31 October.

 We Need Diverse Middle Grade Short Story Contest

 We Need Diverse Books™, a grassroots organisation dedicated to promoting literature that reflects the lives of all young people, is inviting entries from unpublished writers for its middle grade short fiction contest.
 The winning entrant will receive a US$1000 prize and their story will be included the Heroes Next Door Anthology.
 Entries close 31 October.

 Named in memoriam, the Barry Hannah Prize in Fiction celebrates writing that captures the strange, surreal, absurd, and magical.
 Open to stories up to 5000 words, entry is free and the first prize winner will win US$500 and publication in the winter issue of Yalobusha Review.
 Entries close 31 October.

 We Need Diverse Books™, a grassroots organisation dedicated to promoting literature that reflects the lives of all young people, is inviting entries from unpublished writers for its middle grade short fiction contest.